scientific-python/specs/meta-spec-0001.md

 ## Who should be a member?

-Members of the SSC should be active in the scientific Python ecosystem and should have a demonstrated interest in the SPECS.
+Members of the SSC should be active in the scientific Python ecosystem and should have a demonstrated interest in the SPECs.
-Examples of demonstrated interest include submitting SPECS, engaging in SPEC discussions, reviewing SPEC PRs, or advocating SPEC adoption in ecosystem projects.
+Examples of demonstrated interest include submitting SPECs, engaging in SPEC discussions, reviewing SPEC PRs, or advocating SPEC adoption in ecosystem projects.
 Individuals can request to join the SSC and the SSC can ask individuals